qzhang503/proteoQ/README.md

 analogously the gene set enrichment against these new formulas by calling functions `prnGSPA` and `gspaMAP`.

-*Multiple random effects* - In this section, we will test the statistical significance in protein abundance changes between the `WHIM2` and the `WHIM16` subtypes, by taking additively both the TMT batch effects and the laboratory effects into account.
-At the time of writing the document, I don't yet know how to handle multiple random effects using `limma`.
+*Multiple random effects* — In this section, we will test the statistical significance in protein abundance changes between the `WHIM2` and the `WHIM16` subtypes, by taking additively both the TMT batch effects and the laboratory effects into account.
+At the time of writing the document, I don’t yet know how to handle multiple random effects using `limma`.
 Alternatively, I use `lmerTest` to do the work.

 Missing values can frequently fail random-effects modeling with more